moltenform/labs_youthful_projects/src/benmidi/bmidirender/readme.txt

 Notes and known issues:
 	In Linux, when manually specifying a .cfg configuration file, it is apparently overridden by the default Timidity configuration file in /etc/timidity.
-	The program has to be run in a writable directory.
-This may be fixed in a later version.

 	It is potentially confusing that "program", "preset", "voice", "instrument" are all basically the same concept.
 It's just that Soundfonts and midi files use different terminology.
 	24bit wav files created are valid and will open in Audacity among other programs.